Last update: April 9, 2018

 In addition to coding, I configure some modes that can be used for text editing.

-When typopunct is enabled (needs to be enable by hand in my config), automatically inserts “pretty” quotes of the appropriate type.
+When typopunct is enabled (needs to be enabled by hand), automatically inserts “pretty” quotes of the appropriate type.

 (typopunct-change-language 'english t))

 How to do different things, not necessarily used in my Emacs config but useful sometimes.